 The operating frequency must be chosen and fixed to carry out this parametric study.
 Based on the results shown in Fig. \ref{fig4}, the maximum theoretical WPT efficiency for a deep-implanted pacemaker charged by an electric source transmitter is achieved at the frequency of 1.74 GHz.
 Considering the frequency bands allocated for Industrial, Scientific, and Medical (ISM) usage, the closest band to the optimal frequency is centered at 2.45 GHz.
 Henceforward, this is the frequency chosen for all following analysis, and the transmitter length $L$ was set as $\lambda/2$ at this frequency in free space.

-In order to evaluate the wireless power transfer system for this configuration, (\ref{eq3}) can be still be applied with the results from integrals (\ref{eq2a}-\ref{eq2c}); however, the integration domains need to be reformulated.
+In order to evaluate the WPT system for this configuration, (\ref{eq3}) can still be applied with the results from integrals in (\ref{eq2a}-\ref{eq2c}); however, the integration domains need to be reformulated.
 In this case, $\Omega_s$ indicates that the integral is performed on the boundary of the pacemaker, whereas $\Omega_p$ represents the transmitter's boundary.

-The contour levels for the efficiency as a function of the buffer thickness and permittivity are shown in Fig. \ref{fig6}a for electric and Fig. \ref{fig6}b for magnetic sources.
+The contour levels for the efficiency as a function of the buffer thickness and permittivity are shown in Fig. \ref{fig6}(a) for electric and Fig. \ref{fig6}(b) for magnetic sources.
 As it can be seen, the buffer parameters that lead to the maximum efficiency are $d =$ 7 mm and $\varepsilon_r^b =$ 80.
-The maximum efficiency is obtained with the highest permittivity can be explained once the wave-impedance mismatching at the transition buffer-skin is practically eliminated.
+The fact that the maximum efficiency is obtained with the highest permittivity can be explained once the wave-impedance mismatching at the buffer-skin transition is practically eliminated.
 In addition, taking into account this permittivity, the maximum occurs exactly at $\lambda/2$.
-As proved in \cite{44} by considering the superstrate as a transmission line, it corresponds to the resonance condition, once the impedance seen in the transition transmitter-skin is equal to the impedance seen in the source, which leads to a high voltage at the source position, thus increasing the radiation efficiency.
-Moreover, it can be seen that as the buffer's thickness increases, so decrease the optimum $\varepsilon_r^b$ in such a manner that a $\lambda/2$ periodicity is obeyed, as it also happens with a lossless transmission line.
+As proved in \cite{44} by considering the superstrate as a transmission line, it corresponds to the resonance condition, once the impedance seen in the transmitter-skin transition is equal to the impedance seen in the source, which leads to a high voltage at the source position, thus increasing the radiation efficiency.
+Moreover, it can be seen that as the buffer's thickness increases, so decreases the optimum $\varepsilon_r^b$ in such a manner that a $\lambda/2$ periodicity is obeyed, as it also happens with a lossless transmission line.

 On the other side, the maximum efficiency obtained with a magnetic source is approximately an order of magnitude lower when compared with the electric one.
-It means that, at the frequency of 2.45 GHz, the magnetic source is sub-optimal, as it was also predicted in the graph of Fig. \ref{fig4}b, once it does not satisfy the electrically small antenna condition at this frequency.
-However, the maximum efficiency is achieved with $d =$ 6 mm and $\varepsilon_r^b=$ 46.5.
-It is important to mention that, in this case, this maximum occurs in a significantly narrow distance range, which in a practical realization would require precise positioning of the source.
+It means that, at the frequency of 2.45 GHz, the magnetic source is sub-optimal, as it was also predicted in the graph of Fig. \ref{fig4}(b), once it does not satisfy the electrically small antenna condition at this frequency.
+However, the maximum efficiency is achieved with $d = 6$~mm and $\varepsilon_r^b= 46.5$.
+It is important to mention that, in this case, this maximum occurs in a significantly narrow distance range, which in practice would require precise positioning of the source.